matimercado/documentation/docker/docker.md

 ## Basic Docker Commands

 ```
-# Run instance of the app
+# Run instance of an app
 docker run application

+# Run instance of an app and give it a name
+docker run --name myappname application
 ```

 ```
-# Run instance of the app backround
+# Run instance of an app backround
 docker run -d application
 ```